nahlabaalbaki/nahlabaalbaki/README.md

 <--
 - 🌱 I’m currently majoring in Computer Science at the Lebanese American University <br>
--:eyes: I’m interested in Web Development and Mobile Computing.
+- :eyes: I’m interested in Web Development and Mobile Computing.
 - 📫 How to reach me: nahla_wbaalbaki@hotmail.com
 - ⚡ Fun fact: I've never worn the same outfit twice!:wink:
 -->